Chart Color Schemes

 Population growth drivers in Douglas are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The population of the suburb of Douglas (Townsville - Qld) was estimated at around 8,214 as of Feb 2026.
-This reflects an increase of 434 people since the 2021 Census, which reported a population of 7,780 people.
-The change is inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and an additional 16 validated new addresses since the Census date.
-This level of population equates to a density ratio of 933 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's growth rate of 5.6% since census positions it within 1.5 percentage points of the SA4 region (7.1%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 80.0% of overall population gains during recent periods.
+As of May 2026, the population of the suburb of Douglas (Townsville - Qld) is estimated to be around 8,156.
+This reflects an increase of 376 people since the 2021 Census, which reported a population of 7,780.
+The change was inferred from AreaSearch's estimation of the resident population at 8,151 following examination of the latest ERP data release by the ABS in June 2025, along with an additional 18 validated new addresses since the Census date.
+This level of population equates to a density ratio of 926 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 4.8% growth since the census positions it within 2.3 percentage points of the SA4 region (7.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Exceptional growth is predicted over the period from 2026 to 2041, with the suburb expected to increase by 5,895 persons, reflecting an increase of 72.4% in total over the 17 years.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, exceptional growth is predicted over the period to 2041, with the suburb expected to increase by 5,469 persons, reflecting an increase of 67.0% in total over the 16 years.

 Frequently Asked Questions - Population